Lauren Stutts Associate Professor of Public Health

 - Nutrition, Bodies and Health

-I am an Associate Professor in the department of Health and Human Values at Davidson College.
+I am an Associate Professor in the Public Health Department at Davidson College.
 I received my B.S. in psychology from Davidson in 2005 and a M.S. and Ph.D. in Clinical Psychology from the University of Florida in 2010.
 I completed my predoctoral internship at the Medical College of Georgia/Charlie Norwood VA Hospital (2009-10) and my clinical postdoctoral fellowship at Brooks Rehabilitation Hospital (2010-11).
 Subsequently, I served as a staff psychologist at Brooks Rehabilitation Hospital.
 I was fortunate to return to Davidson as a faculty member in fall 2012.

 My specialty area is clinical health/medical psychology with a focus on resiliency, stress and health.
 In addition to teaching and conducting research, I'm a licensed psychologist in North Carolina and serve as a part-time clinician in the community.
 I'm trained in psychological assessment including diagnostic interviews, neuropsychological assessments and health behavior assessments.
 My intervention experiences include primarily cognitive-behavioral therapy, health behavior interventions, mindfulness techniques and positive psychology techniques.

 - PBH 220 Health Psychology